benoitf/codenvy/docs/README.md

 ```
 docker run codenvy/cli:nightly help
 ```
 The CLI is bound inside of Docker images that are tagged with different versions.
 If you were to run `codenvy/cli:latest` this will run the latest shipping release of Codenvy and the CLI.
-The `CODENVY_VERSION` internal setting will be derived from the tag of the CLI that you use.
+This list of all versions available can be seen by running `codenvy version` or browsing the list of [tags available in Docker Hub](https://hub.docker.com/r/codenvy/cli/tags/).

 #### Proxies
 You can install and operate behind a proxy.
 You will be operating a clustered system that is managed by Docker, and itself is managing a cluster of workspaces each with their own runtime(s).
 There are three proxy configurations: